StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w2.md

 #####What's Happening in Git

-It can help to create a mental picture of what's happening when you create a git repository.
+It can help to create a mental picture of what's happening when you're using git.
 This is one possible visual metaphor:

 <img alt="GitMentalImage" src="/images/GitMentalImage.jpg" width="300px">